 Some people feel anxious in social situations.
 But people with social phobia have extreme reactions to their anxiety.
 Some people with SAD will avoid many social situations.
 In contrast, others will be able to take part in them.
 But with extreme anxiety and practicing safety behaviors.
 The human brain is an imperfect and fallible organ.
 It is wired for pattern recognition.
 And for seeking out and paying attention to things that are important to our survival.
 And the brain can mistake something that is not dangerous to us as being dangerous.
 As a result, we experience things like social anxiety.

-It is a kind of nervousness that we feel in social situations.
+It is a kind of anxiety symptom like nervousness that we feel in social situations.
 It can make us feel self-conscious, anxious, and like we are not good or don’t fit in.
-Because you have social anxiety disorder doesn’t mean that you can’t function in the world.
+Because you have generalized anxiety disorder doesn’t mean that you can’t function in the world.
 Social anxiety doesn’t mean that you can’t have friends or go to parties or do the activities you enjoy.
 But it does mean that you can’t do them without experiencing extreme anxiety.

 How Social Anxiety Affects You

-The common symptoms of anxiety are tension, nervousness, and fear.
-Social anxiety sufferers may feel these symptoms as physical symptoms.
+The common symptoms of intense anxiety are tension, nervousness, and fear.
+Social anxiety sufferers may feel these symptoms as physical symptoms or panic attacks.
 Your heart races, your face gets hot, you feel shaky, or you have trouble breathing.
 It is important to note that you can feel anxious without feeling the physical symptoms.
 The physical symptoms occur as your anxiety goes to the next level.
 You feel you are losing control and getting overwhelmed.